Foot Orthotics in Brooklyn

 Rigid Orthotics

 Rigid orthotics offer maximum functional control, especially in regulating foot motion during the gait cycle.
-They are often made from plastic or different grades of polypropylene and are perfectly suited for growing children, for which stabilization of gait, support, and proper growth alignment maintenance is important.
+They are often made from plastic or different grades of polypropylene and are perfectly suited for growing children, for whom stabilization of gait, support, and proper maintenance of growth alignment are important.
 Rigid orthotics are often used to treat foot and leg pain, leg length differences, and abnormal foot function.

 Semi-Rigid Orthotics

-Semi-rigid orthotics combine foot protection with leg and foot function control.
-Often used as a sports orthotic to control the operation of the foot during athletic performance, these orthotics can also protect the athlete from stress-related sports injuries.
-A combination of different materials, allowing for function control and shock absorption, is used to fabricate these orthotics for various sports such as golf, tennis, basketball, baseball, football, jogging, aerobics, skiing, etc.
+Semi-rigid orthotics combine foot protection with control of leg and foot function.
+Often used as sports orthotics to control foot function during athletic performance, they can also protect athletes from stress-related injuries.
+A combination of different materials, providing functional control and shock absorption, is used to fabricate these orthotics for various sports such as golf, tennis, basketball, baseball, football, jogging, aerobics, and skiing.

 Soft/Flexible Orthotics

 Soft/Flexible orthotics maximize shock absorption for the patient who may have lost the normal fat-pad cushioning of the foot.
-Since this condition produces painful pressure areas, soft/flexible orthotics are used as a replacement for the body`s fat pad.
+Since this condition produces painful pressure areas, soft/flexible orthotics are used to replace the body’s fat pad.
 These devices are made with leather and softer plastic materials for offloading and cushioning.
-They are helpful for diabetics, arthritis, and patients with severely deformed feet and are strongly recommended for geriatric patients.
+They are helpful for diabetics, patients with arthritis, and those with severely deformed feet, and are strongly recommended for geriatric patients.

 Durability and Longevity